Duolingo, the free language learning service has officially launched Scottish Gaelic which is now available to over 300 million users globally.

 The app, which has over 91 courses in 30 languages, has seen a significant interest in the Scottish language with over 20,000 people signing up just eight months ahead of its initial launch.

-Now estimated to be spoken by 60,000 Scots according to The Scotsman, it still remains one of Scotland’s oldest surviving languages despite its limited numbers.
+Now estimated to be spoken by 60,000 Scots according to The Scotsman, it still remains one of Scotland’s oldest surviving languages despite its limited numbers – and doubters.

 Chief Executive Officer at Bòrd na Gàidhlig, Shona MacLennan was delighted with the results, stating that “many studies have proven that pupils in bilingual education are on par with, or outperform, children educated in just one language as well as gaining other benefits.”

-It the late Spring of 2018, a third Gaelic school was announced due to the current two Gaelic schools in Glasgow reaching its capacity—proving the language is very much in demand.
+It the late Spring of 2018, a third Gaelic school was announced due to both Gaelic schools in Glasgow reaching its capacity—proving the language is very much in demand.